 The pharmaceutical industry is well regulated, and there are different licenses needed to work in the industry, and so does Orion.
 Authorities audit compliance activities regularly and Orion has to prove and report its implementation and management.
-Compliance with laws, regulations, or other administrative regulations is very important, and in practice normal daily work for many Orion employee.
-Most concretely, both European Medicines Agency (EMA), European Federation of Pharmaceutical Industries and Associations (EFPIA) and Finnish Medicines Agency (FIMEA) requirements are described as different internal work instructions (WI) and Standard Operations Procedures (SOP).
+Compliance with laws, regulations, or other regulations is very important, and in practice normal daily work for many Orion employee.
+Most concretely, both European Medicines Agency (EMA), Finnish Medicines Agency (FIMEA) requirements are described as different internal work instructions (WI) and Standard Operations Procedures (SOP).
+In addition, Orion applies in its internal guidelines the requirements of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 Internal work instructions and Standard Operations Procedures use and update to different areas of activity are managed in a separate system that everyone has access to.

 Training and awareness raising are the most important measures to mitigate compliance risks.
-To be aware of and raise awareness of compliance risks, rules and ethical practices anti-corruption and anti-bribery online training is mandatory for the selected personnel.
-The Company ensures that the training is completed by all employees for whom it is mandatory.
-The GDPR online course is also aimed at the entire Orion's staff, which approximately 70% of the entire staff carried out in 2018.
+To be aware of and raise awareness of compliance risks, rules and ethical practices Code of Conduct online trainign is mandatory for the personnel.
+For the selected personnel also anti-corruption and anti-bribery online training is mandatory.
+The Company ensures that the training is completed by all employees for whom they are mandatory.
+There is also a GDPR online course for all Orion personnel, conducted by all personnel involved in the processing of personal data.
 For reporting any misconduct, Orion has a public whistleblowing channel that complements the usual communications and reporting channels.
 The channel promotes good governance and ethical operations, and improves processes after any reported incident.